benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

 Javascript has no native threading of it's own, but it is possible to craft performant multithreaded code using Java threads inside javascript, in fact this has been possible since Java 6 with the initial release of the javax.scripting.ScriptEngine for the Rhino engine.
 </p>
 <p>
-In this article, we'll build a full working example for the Nashorn Javascript engine.
-The techniques presented here can readily be applied in UI applications with JavaFX, as presented in my article: <span markdown="span">[Scripted user interfaces with Nashorn and JavaFX]({% post_url 2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx %})</span>.
+In this article, we'll build a full working example for the Nashorn Javascript engine bundled with Java 8.
+The techniques we establish here can readily be applied in UI applications with JavaFX, as presented in my article: <span markdown="span">[Scripted user interfaces with Nashorn and JavaFX]({% post_url 2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx %})</span> as well as myriad other scenarios, such as cron jobs and shell scripts, similar in style to that of Python or Ruby in place of bash.
 </p>